-- 2.1 If your concerns are not resolved under Stage 1, you are entitled to put your complaint in writing and send this to the Headteacher of the relevant academy. - 2.2 It is very important that you include a clear statement of the actions that you would like us to take to resolve your complaint.
+- It is very important that you describe your compliant clearly and include a clear statement of the actions that you would like us to take to resolve your complaint.
 We strongly encourage you to use the Complaint Form provided at Annex 2 of this procedure.
 If you require help in completing the form, please contact the academy office.
 You can also ask third party organisations like the Citizens Advice to help you.
-In all cases your written complaint must include: - the nature of the complaint - details of how the matter has been dealt with so far - the names of potential witnesses, dates and times of events and copies of all relevant documents - a clear statement of the actions that you would like us to take to resolve your complaint

-- 2.3 Your complaint will normally be acknowledged in writing within five school days of receipt.
+In all cases your written complaint must include: - the nature of the complaint - details of how the matter has been dealt with so far - the names of potential witnesses, dates and times of events and copies of all relevant documents - a clear statement of the actions that you would like us to take to resolve your complaint - 9 Your complaint will normally be acknowledged in writing within five school days of receipt.
 The acknowledgement will give a brief explanation of the [academy/trust's] complaints procedure and a target date for providing a response to the complaint.
-This will normally be within 15 school days of receipt. - 2.4 If appropriate, the Headteacher (or someone appointed by them) may invite you to a meeting to clarify your complaints and to explore possible resolutions.
+This will normally be within 15 school days of receipt. - 10 If appropriate, the Headteacher (or someone appointed by them) may invite you to a meeting to clarify your complaints and to explore possible resolutions.
 If you accept that invitation, you may be accompanied by one other person, such as a friend, relative or interpreter, to assist you.
-Where possible, this meeting will take place within 10 school days of receipt of the written complaint. - 2.5 If necessary, witnesses will be interviewed and statements taken from those involved.
+Where possible, this meeting will take place within 10 school days of receipt of the written complaint. - If necessary, witnesses will be interviewed and statements taken from those involved.
 If the complaint centres on a pupil, the pupil will usually be interviewed.
 Pupils will normally be interviewed with their parent present, but if this would seriously delay the investigation of a serious or urgent complaint or if the pupil has specifically said that they would prefer that their parents were not involved, another member of staff with whom the pupil feels comfortable will be present.
-If the matter includes a complaint relating to a member of staff, the member of staff will have the opportunity to respond to the complaint. - 2.6 Once the relevant facts have been established as far as possible, you will be provided with a written response to the complaint, including an explanation of the decision and the reasons for it.
+If the matter includes a complaint relating to a member of staff, the member of staff will have the opportunity to respond to the complaint. - Once the relevant facts have been established as far as possible, you will be provided with a written response to the complaint, including an explanation of the decision and the reasons for it.
 This will include what action will be taken to resolve the complaint (if any).
-You will be advised that if you are dissatisfied with the outcome of the complaint, you may request that your complaint be heard by the Complaints Committee under Stage 3 of this procedure. - 2.7 The trust may engage an independent, external person to carry out the investigation into the Stage 2 complaint or to review the investigation and response at Stage 2.
+You will be advised that if you are dissatisfied with the outcome of the complaint, you may request that your complaint be heard by the Complaints Committee under Stage 3 of this procedure.

+The trust may engage an independent, external person to carry out the investigation into the Stage 2 complaint or to review the investigation and response at Stage 2.
 This may be appropriate where the complaint is particularly complex or involves legal issues.